danbradham/ends/README.rst

     + Command pattern to support undo/redo with a history stack
     + Signals to support manipulating the graph via gui and python

 - Expand string representation of graph?
 It's possible to represent the entire graph as one big nested function call.
-For example the above graph could be reprsented as the following...
+For example the above graph could be reprsented as...

     .. code-block:: python